Bloodhound

 Training Milestones for Bloodhound

-Successful training for Bloodhound respects this breed's moderate trainability profile and natural friendly tendencies.
+Building reliable training outcomes in a Bloodhound starts with aligning the method to the breed's specific learning preferences and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Bloodhound's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Bloodhound owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Bloodhound Owners Make